Vantasin/Pihole/README.md

 - **Web Interface (HTTP):** `http://localhost:88/admin` or replace `localhost` with your server’s IP address.
 - **Admin Password:** Must be set via `WEBPASSWORD` in `.env` or a random password will be generated.

-> **Note:** Consider using [Nginx Proxy Manager](https://github.com/Vantasin/Nginx-Proxy-Manager.git) for a domain name and HTTPS certificates via Let's Encrypt.
+> **Note:** Consider using [Nginx Proxy Manager](https://github.com/Vantasin/Nginx-Proxy-Manager.git) as a reverse proxy for HTTPS certificates via Let's Encrypt.

 ## ⚙️ Optional: Ansible Integration